zoepreston/CodeSnip/README.md

 - Tagging and simple search by tag or filename
 - Minimal CLI with a local JSON store

 This is a solo, nights-and-weekends project.
 Not production-ready.
+Expect rough edges.
 CLI usage examples:

   snip add "hello" "console.log('hi')" snip list snip find hello